 Genetics and lifestyle can also play a role.
 Although it’s still being studied, research has shown that major depressive disorder and other mental illnesses often run in families, suggesting a genetic link.
 Depression is also linked to differences in brain chemistry.

-If you’re living with depression, there is help available.
-Treatment needs to be tailored to the individual, but it is generally effective for even the most severe cases.
-There are several common forms of treatment that have been shown to be effective.
+If you’re living with depression, help is available.
+A treatment plan needs to be tailored to the individual, but it’s generally effective for even the most severe cases.
+Several common forms of depression treatment have been shown to be effective.

 The first line of approach is generally psychotherapy.
 There are numerous approaches, and it can take some experimentation to find the right one for you.
 One of the most common and effective techniques is cognitive behavioral therapy, which is aimed at identifying negative and unhealthy thought patterns and training yourself to replace them with healthier ones.
 Other types are designed to help people work through traumas or develop healthy coping strategies.
 Many therapists use a combination of techniques.

 Many people with endogenous depression benefit from the use of antidepressants.
 These drugs work by subtly changing your brain chemistry, which can help you feel happier and more capable.
-Antidepressants do not create a buzz or high and are not habit-forming, so they’re generally safe for people in recovery.
-They usually take two to four weeks to become effective, and most people take them for six months or more.
+Antidepressants don’t create a buzz or high and aren’t habit-forming, so they’re generally safe for people in recovery.
+They usually take 2 to 4 weeks to become effective, and most people take them for 6 months or more.

 Antidepressants work slightly differently on each individual, so it’s important to let your doctor know if you’re experiencing significant side effects or aren’t seeing any benefits.
 Your doctor may want you to try a different type.

-While simple lifestyle changes alone are not usually enough to cure endogenous depression, they can certainly help.
+While simple lifestyle changes alone aren’t usually enough to cure endogenous depression, they can certainly help.
 Reducing or stopping drug and alcohol use is often a key factor in treating depression.
 Eating a healthy diet, getting plenty of sleep and exercising regularly have also been shown to help.

 Longer-term lifestyle changes include removing external stressors, such as finding a better job or a more secure living situation.
 Developing a good, supportive social network also helps.

-At FHE Health we utilize neuroscience techniques known as Neuro rehab.
+At FHE Health we utilize neuroscience techniques known as neuro rehab.
 These methods of treatment are able to measure quantities and quality of brain activity throughout the brain.
-Using this information we can set a benchmark for their brain function before treatment has begun.
+Using this information, we can set a benchmark for a person’s brain function before treatment has begun.
 Furthermore, we can utilize this technology to stimulate those areas and use therapeutic techniques to encourage neural pathway functionality.

-If you’re living with exogenous or endogenous depression, there is help.
+If you or a family member is living with exogenous (non-endogenous) or endogenous depression, help is available.
 With a holistic approach that includes substance abuse treatment, therapy and medications, you can recover from depression and live a happier, healthier life.
-If you’re looking for help, call us at (844) 299-0618 today to lean more about your options for treatment and recovery.
+If you’re seeking medical advice, contact FHE Health today to learn more about your options for treatment and recovery.
 Our team of compassionate counselors is available 24 hours a day to take your call.